cShellPro/ZaDEX/README.md

 Over 200 crypto currencies are available and liquidity and token staking is provided by SushiSwap pools.

 All major crypto wallets and credit card payment and bank transfer gateways such as MoonPay, Apple Pay, Google Pay and PayPal are supported by the ZaDEX App.
+This Exchange does not charge additional deposit or withdrawal fees.

 ____
 ZaDEX App: https://www.zardosfx.com/zadex